sooham/pong/README.md

 This code can be used under the terms of the creative commons CC 1.0 Universal license, hence this code and its derivatives cannot be used without reference to the original authors.

+Thank you U of T professor Michael Guerzhoy for hosting the competition.